rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 **The main advantage** of this method is the ease of refactoring the existing T-SQL codebase:
 1. mirror tables, external tables and both SPs can be auto-generated
-2. the 3 and 4-part names in INSERT, DELETE and UPDATE statements can changed using global search and replace
+2. the 3 and 4-part names in INSERT, DELETE and UPDATE statements can be changed using global search and replace
 3. the more lines of T-SQL code you need to change the more time this approach saves you

 The **disadvantages** are: